EU in NC Study Tours

 EU in NC Study Tours: K-12 & Community College Instructors

-2018 study tour participants will be able to receive certification of two continuing education credits and approximately 20 hours of professional development provided they complete the post-tour lesson plan and module creation.
+Study tour participants receive certification of two continuing education credits and approximately 20 hours of professional development, provided they complete the post-tour lesson plan and module creation.

-Hotel accommodations will be provided for the nights of the conference.
-All meals will be provided.
-Travel support and funding to cover substitute teacher costs are available to selected applicants.
+All meals and hotel accommodations are provided for the nights of the tours.
+Travel support and funding to cover substitute teacher costs is available to selected applicants.